Is Gestational Diabetes A Common Issue?

 Know about Gestational Diabetes

-Gestational Diabetes, commonly found in pregnant woman.
+Gestational Diabetes, commonly found in pregnant women.
 When pregnant women have never had diabetes, and during their pregnancy period, their blood sugar level increases, they most likely could have Gestational diabetes.

-It is the fastest type of diabetes growing amongst women, which usually occurs between 24th to 28th week of pregnancy.
+It is the fastest type of diabetes growing amongst women, which usually occurs between the 24th to 28th weeks of pregnancy.
 Around 5% - 10% of women develop gestational diabetes.

 It is often found that the majority of women who suffer from gestational diabetes have healthy pregnancy and baby.
 Proper diabetes medicines and consultation with the gynecologist and the doctor can help the mother experience healthy delivery.